ipld/go-ipld-prime/schema/gen/go/HACKME_memorylayout.md

-Inlining optimizes in two regards: one, can remove some of the overhead of function calls; and two, it can enable *other* optimizations by getting the relevant instruction blocks to be located together and thus rearrangable.
+Inlining optimizes in two regards: one, can remove some of the overhead of function calls; and two, it can enable *other* optimizations by getting the relevant instruction blocks to be located together and thus rearrangeable.
 (Inlining does increase the compiled binary size, so it's not all upside.)

 Calling a function has some fixed overhead -- shuffling arguments from registers